Privacy Policy

 Table of Contents

-1 Purpose, Scope, and Applicability
+1. Purpose, Scope, and Applicability

-2 General Statement on Data Sharing and Privacy
+2. General Statement on Data Sharing and Privacy

-3 Definitions
+3. Definitions

-4 Information ACCESS Collects
+4. Information ACCESS Collects

-5 How ACCESS Uses Collected Information
+5. How ACCESS Uses Collected Information

-6 Information ACCESS Shares
+6. Information ACCESS Shares

-7 With Whom ACCESS Shares Information
+7. With Whom ACCESS Shares Information

-8 Acceptance of This Policy
+8. Acceptance of This Policy

-9 Governance
+9. Governance

-1 Purpose, Scope, and Applicability
+1. Purpose, Scope, and Applicability

-This policy pertains to information gathered through the ACCESS services—including, but not limited to, the ACCESS portals, the ACCESS ticket system, ACCESS allocation services, Resource Provider resource usage reported back to the ACCESS accounting system, information related to members of the Computational Science Support Network (CSSN), and to other data collected by ACCESS in the course of meeting its program objectives.
+This policy pertains to information gathered through the ACCESS services—including, but not limited to, ACCESS web portals, the ACCESS ticket system, ACCESS allocation services, Resource Provider resource usage reported back to the ACCESS accounting system, information related to members of the Computational Science Support Network (CSSN), and to other data collected by ACCESS in the course of meeting its program objectives.

-2 General Statement on Data Sharing and Privacy
+2. General Statement on Data Sharing and Privacy

 ACCESS does not sell user information to third parties.
 However, information collected by ACCESS may be shared publicly or with authorized third parties for open academic studies about the infrastructure, how it is used, its user community, and the impacts of the federal investment.
 The remainder of this document defines and clarifies this general policy statement with respect to key data sets collected within the ACCESS environment.

-3 Definitions
+3. Definitions

 Principal Investigator (PI): An ACCESS user who has received access to ACCESS-allocated resources as the lead on a request submitted and granted through the ACCESS allocations process.
 A PI may grant access to ACCESS-allocated resources to other users, whose usage will be charged to the PI’s allocation(s).